pkarsy/AutomaticSchoolBellTimer/README.md

 Basically you save the driver "ds3231.be" in the tasmota filesystem, and you load it automatically using "autoexec.be"

 ### Step 5.
 Berry script installation ("timetable.be")
-This program is implementintig the timer and the configuration page.
+This program is implementing the timer engine and the web configuration page.

 WebBrowser → IP address (or school.local) → tools → Berry scripting console